Greg

 Looking back, it's more likely that it was I who ignored the others in favour of Pauline.

 Dave off, anyway, and then we went back, and once again arranged to have makan together, this time at the open market, probably the last time for Pauline, and possibly for me - certainly I do not envisage coming back for a long time.
-After lunch went home, and after the inevitable, which today came off particularly well, set to cleaning out the boot of the car, in light of some rather unpleasant threats Dad had made today.
+After lunch went home, set to cleaning out the boot of the car, in light of some rather unpleasant threats Dad had made today.
 This proved to be more of an undertaking than I had anticipated.
 In places the mud in the boot was fully 4 cm deep, and Pauline had little more luck trying to clean out the rubber mat which goes in there.
 After rather over an hour doing our best to clean things up, went off to Padungan to get what we could there in the way of rubber matting and nuts, and eventually back home, where Pauline did not feel too well.
 Took her temperature, which was 38,9°, and, more than a little worried, took her home, where nobody else shared my worry, and so home again and had a bit of a chat with Dad, then to the Malaya Restaurant for makan, after which back home to sort out what barang I wanted to take with me to KL, and in the middle of this, round 2100 hrs, decided to see how Pauline was getting on, and so off, leaving a newly arrived Dad to think about clothes, and stopping en route to help the E-type,

 Was this the only one in Kuching?